Steve Jobs' Biological Father Owned a Restaurant Jobs Ate At Regularly — Neither Knew

 Steve Jobs was adopted as an infant in 1955.
 His biological father, Abdulfattah "John" Jandali, was a Syrian immigrant and political science PhD who had a brief relationship with Jobs' biological mother, Joanne Schieble.
 Under pressure from her father, who disapproved of the relationship, Schieble gave the baby up for adoption.

-Decades later, Jandali became the manager and part-owner of a popular Mediterranean restaurant in Sacramento called Byblos.
+Decades later, Jandali became the manager of a popular Mediterranean restaurant in Silicon Valley, near San Jose.
 By this time, Jobs was already a household name as the co-founder of Apple.

-Jobs ate at Byblos on several occasions.
-He and Jandali spoke casually, as any restaurateur would with a regular customer.
+Jobs ate at the restaurant once or twice.
+He and Jandali spoke briefly — a handshake, the kind of casual exchange any restaurateur would have with a customer.
 Neither man had any idea they were related.

 Frequently Asked Questions